-The Hepworth Wakefield Partnership Studentship will provide the successful applicant with a stipend of £1500, and an opportunity to undertake a volunteer placement at the gallery.
+The Hepworth Wakefield Partnership Studentship will provide the successful applicant with an opportunity to undertake a placement at the gallery.
 Open to all full-time and second year part-time Home/EU and Overseas students, this studentship has a value of £1500 and will be of particular interest to students on the Modern and Contemporary Art pathway.

 The Hepworth Wakefield opened in May 2011 and since then has welcomed over 1.3 million visitors.
 Designed by award-winning architect Sir David Chipperfield, it has been described as 'one of the Top 50 art galleries in the world' by The Times and has firmly established itself as a must-see destination for world-class exhibitions and collection displays.
 It is a registered charity that is funded primarily by Wakefield Council and by Arts Council England as one of its National Portfolio Organisations.
 The gallery is part of the Yorkshire Sculpture Triangle and works in partnership with national organisations including Tate.
 In August 2013 it opened a new contemporary exhibition and performance space, The Calder, on the ground floor of a brick warehouse adjacent to Chipperfield’s building.

 The gallery celebrates the life and work of Barbara Hepworth who was born and grew up in Wakefield.
 The catalyst for the new gallery was the Hepworth Family Gift, a unique collection of Hepworth’s working models made mostly in plaster that was gifted to Wakefield by her family.
 It also displays and cares for the Wakefield Permanent Art Collection which consists of over 5,000 works and has a nucleus of Modern British art including work by Henry Moore who was born in Castleford, also part of the Wakefield district.
 The temporary exhibitions programme showcases solo and group shows of artists based in Britain and abroad based on curatorial research into contemporary and art historical practice.
 Exhibitions are produced in collaboration with other major organisations in Britain and abroad, and contribute significantly to raising the national and international profile of Wakefield and Yorkshire.